-Sierra CAMP is a member of the Alliance of Regional Collaboratives for Climate Adaptation (ARCCA), a network of regional collaboratives from across California including the Sierra, Sacramento, the San Francisco Bay Area, Los Angeles and San Diego.
+Sierra CAMP is a member of the Alliance of Regional Collaboratives for Climate Adaptation (ARCCA), a network of regional collaboratives from across California including the Sierra, North Coast, Central Coast, Sacramento, Bay Area, Los Angeles and San Diego.

 Through ARCCA, Sierra CAMP works with its peer member regional collaboratives to amplify and solidify its individual efforts, as well as to give a stronger voice to collective efforts at the state and federal levels.
 As a result, ARCCA bolsters the efforts of member regional collaboratives.

 Provided feedback and comments to planning and reports by agencies including the California Natural Resource Agency (CNRA), President Obama's Task Force on Climate Adaptation, and the Little Hoover Commission

 Testified to the CA Senate Environmental Committee

 Provided keynote address to the 2014 and 2016 California Adaptation Forum

 Built a toolkit for regional collaboratives to start or expand their own work

 Gained designation as a resource for state agencies in the Climate Change Research Plan, the Executive Order, and in the state's application for the National Disaster Resilience Competition

 Hosted a California Adaptation Listening Tour in collaboration with the CNRA and member coalitions